Truth in budgeting:

 (proposed)

-(As proposed by Gov. Romney) With pension money, this amount would be $24.2 billion.
+(As proposed by Gov. Romney) With pension funding, this amount would be $24.2 billion.
 With Medicaid-tax spending back in, it would be $24.645.

 At this point, with so much state spending moved "off-budget," we gave up.